-Belleville springs, also known as belleville washers or disc springs, were invented by Julien-Francoise Belleville, who was awarded a patent in 1861 for a spring designed like a cone-shaped ring, capable of absorbing large axial forces with relatively small spring travel.
+Belleville springs, also known as Belleville washers or disc springs, were invented by Julien-Francoise Belleville, who was awarded a patent in 1861 for a spring designed like a cone-shaped ring, capable of absorbing large axial forces with relatively small spring travel.
 From the term Belleville spring, many variations have been derived.
 The springs are also commonly referred to as Belleville washers, Belleville spring washers, disc springs, disc spring washers, spring washers, coned springs, cup washers, and ball bearing springs.
 All Mubea disc springs are manufactured to the DIN 2093 standard.

 They are commonly used in applications requiring high spring force and small deflections.
 The washers are also used in applications requiring a high degree of safety.
-Mubea has manufactured Belleville springs in our Daaden, Germany plant since 1960.
+See more disc spring applications.